PiotrWnuczek/ModularPage/README.md

-# React Firebase Template App
+# Website Creator

-### Generic template for React applications with Redux data layer and Firebase backend.
-It is the basis for creating more advanced software.
+### Application for creating multifunctional, modular websites. project programmed in React, with Firebase database, design is based on MaterialUI.

 ### Tech Stack:
 - JavaScript